tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 Speaker Notes: This is where the magic begins.
 Unlike OCR which tries to extract text first, Vision Transformers treat the entire image as data.
 A Hyatt Hotels invoice gets split into 16x16 pixel patches - maybe 100-200 patches total.
 Each patch becomes a mathematical vector, just like a word in a sentence.
 The position encoding tells the model "this patch is in the top-left corner, this one is bottom-right" - spatial relationships are preserved.
 The result is a sequence of encoded patches that the transformer can process, with no information lost to OCR failures.
 -->

-### Slide 8b: Vision Transformers - Transformer Processing
+### Slide 8c: Transformer Processing - Global Understanding

 ![ViT Transformer Stack](presentation_diagrams/mermaid_exports/ViT_Transformer_Stack.png)